spybart/cryptocurrency_price_prediction/README.md

 We will then evalute the results using MAPE (mean average percentage error) as our metric.

 #### Results

-Below we will compare the performance of the models based on different levels of train size.
+Below, we will see how our models performed to predict the daily price of bitcon.

 First, let's see how our base model performed.
-We will use this evaluation as a baseline for our other models.
 ```
       Model  Train Size  Predictions      MAPE  Run Time (s)
 0      Base           1           90  0.018602           0.1